dfe-analytical-services/explore-education-statistics/README.md

 #### Using `run` script

 The `run` script is a simple wrapper around the various CLI commands you need to run the applications.
+We've aliased the `run.js` script for convenience in the root package.json.
 You will need to ensure you have all the project dependencies as specified in [Requirements](#requirements).

 Examples: